ambarb/trygit_4_8_plus/README.md

 For most cases you only need to change the branch on each side to match `<branch-descriptive-name-of-your-change>`.

+***More advanced development*** The instrucitons outlined above can serves as first time use instructions and as a reference for the future.
+In addition, solarsys can be developed to add more complexity to the code with a richer desciprtion of our solar system.
+Finally, the solarsys project has room for more advanced practice of software carpentry tools: setup.py, version tagging, unit tests, code style requirements, json templating, and more.

 ### Reference Materials:
 *For your implmentation of this template or in your future projects.*